mattdowle/sensobol/cran-comments.md

     * et (11:38, 13:39)
     * indices (10:88, 15:11)

-The mispelled words, which I have checked, are actually correct.
+The mispelled words, which I have checked, are correct.